Universality of Top Rank Statistics for Brownian Reshuffling: Introduction

-The whole problem of ranking of the top or bottom participants belongs to the field of extreme value statistics, which has recently found much interest in statistical physics and mathematics; see the review~\cite{MPS2020}.
-When it comes to the ranking dynamics, one needs to choose a metric.
-The most popular are Spearman $\rho$-distance~\cite{Spearman} and Kendall $\tau$-distance~\cite{Kendall}.
+The problem of ranking the top or bottom participants belongs to the field of extreme value statistics, which has recently found much interest in statistical physics and mathematics; see the review~\cite{MPS2020}.
+When it comes to ranking dynamics, one needs to choose a metric.
+The most popular metrics are Spearman $\rho$-distance~\cite{Spearman} and Kendall $\tau$-distance~\cite{Kendall}.
 Most of these measures take into account the total ranking of all particles.
-Hence, they are numerically time consuming when the set of particles is very large, and they are mostly insensitive with respect to changes in the extreme rankings.
+Hence, they are numerically time consuming when the set of particles is very large, and they are mostly insensitive to changes in the extreme rankings.
 This is the reason why we will consider the observable of the overlap ratio introduced in~\cite{BKMS}.
-It is a particular form of the overlap coefficient in set theory~\cite{set-distances} (also known as Szymkiewicz–Simpson coefficient), it specifies what the ratio is of the top $n$ that will be in the top $n$ after a time $t$.
-A probabilistic interpretation of the average overlap is the probability that the top-$n$ remain the top-$n$ after such a time lapse.
-There are also other set-theoretical distances; see~\cite{set-distances} and references therein, but most are more involved and less intuitive, so that we stick with the simplest choice of the overlap ratio.
+It is a particular form of the overlap coefficient in set theory~\cite{set-distances} (also known as Szymkiewicz–Simpson coefficient).
+The overlap ratio is the percentage overlap coefficient of the top-$n$ lists at times $t_1$ and $t_2=t_1+t$.
+A probabilistic interpretation of the average overlap is the probability that an element of the top-$n$ list at time $t_1$ will remain in the top-$n$ list at time $t_2=t_1+t$.
+There are also other set-theoretical distances; see~\cite{set-distances} and references therein, but most are more involved and less intuitive.
+Therefore, we stick with the simplest choice of the overlap ratio.